anthonymakarewicz/Option_pricing/tests/README.md

 # Testing the Option Pricing Library

-This directory contains all the test files and configurations for the Option Pricer project.
-The tests are organized to ensure modularity, clarity, and ease of maintenance.
+This directory contains all test files and configurations for the Option Pricer project.
+The tests ensure that the library remains robust and free of regressions as new features are added or existing functionality is updated.

+- **Unit tests**: Validate the behavior of individual components and modules.
+- **Integration tests**: Ensure that modules work together as expected.

-Please note that currently only the skeleton of the tests has been implemented but can be easily extended to add new tests.
+Please note that the basic structure for the tests has been implemented.
+Contributors are encouraged to add specific tests for new modules or enhance the existing tests to ensure full coverage.
 ## Directory Structure
 ```plaintext
 tests